First Nations - Land Rights and Environmentalism in British Columbia

 The Kwakiutl people are among the most widely known representatives of Northwest Coast culture.
 Prestigious international institutions in Berlin, Vienna, London, New York and Washington all have Kwakiutl objects on display.
 The astonishing richness of this exceptional culture has provided the discipline of ethnology with much of its material.

-The raven mask and dress (right) collected by Boas for the Smithsonian Institution was made of red and yellow cedar, the latter species virtually exterminated today.
+The raven mask and dress collected by Boas was made of red and yellow cedar (right).
 Such Kwakwaka'wakw masks forced ethnologists to change the western mentality of what constituted "primitive" art.
 Today Northwest Coast carving has become one of the most vital forms of contemporary art, with an international market that will disappear if present clearcut logging practices continue.
+Old growth yellow cedar, for example, has been virtually exterminated.

 Kwakiutl raven mask.